insanityiskey85-create/NunuAICompanion5/README.md

-# AI Companion (Dalamud Plugin)
+﻿# AI Companion (Dalamud Plugin)

 Isolated AI chat window for a truly personal in-game companion.
-No chat channel hooks, no whitelist, no listening�just a private window you summon with `/aic`.
+No chat channel hooks, no whitelist, no listening—just a private window you summon with `/aic`.

 - Target runtime: **.NET 9.0**
 - Dalamud API Level: **13**